jmelo-sec/jmelo-sec.github.io/_pages/about.md

 author_profile: true
 ---

-I am a Computer Engineering student with a strong interest in cybersecurity, particularly in Blue Team operations, network traffic analysis, system hardening and cloud security.
+I am a Computer Engineering student with a strong interest in cybersecurity, especially in Blue Team operations, network traffic analysis, system hardening and cloud security.

-My approach to learning is hands-on: understanding how systems behave, how networks communicate and how to detect anomalies through logs and traffic inspection.
-This portfolio serves as a place to document my technical work, labs and security-focused experiments.
+My learning approach is very hands-on: I like to see what is really happening in the network and on the systems, read the logs, capture the packets and then translate that into security conclusions.

+This portfolio is where I document my labs, experiments and security projects.
-My career goal is to transition into roles such as **Security Engineer** or **SOC Analyst**, ideally within international environments such as Switzerland.
+My medium-term goal is to move into roles such as **Security Engineer** or **SOC Analyst**, ideally in an international environment such as Switzerland.